jwt27/esfm/README.md

     delay();
 ```

-Similar to the YMF71x chips, it is possible to read back registers values from
+Similar to the YMF71x chips, it is possible to read back register values from
 the data port.

 Any write to the "reset" port returns to OPL3-compatible mode - it does not